tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **Minimal Starting point:** One validation case for each clause in the `Expected Response`.

-The `Expected Response` "INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdq:sourceAuthority; otherwise NOT_COMPLIANT." can be read as the following three clauses, to be evaluated in order:
+The `Expected Response` "INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdqval:sourceAuthority; otherwise NOT_COMPLIANT." can be read as the following three clauses, to be evaluated in order:

-1. INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;
+1. INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty;
 1. COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"
 1. otherwise NOT_COMPLIANT.

-For clause 1, we would want to include at least one test case where prov:wasAttributedTo is bdq:Empty, and the expected response is INTERNAL_PREREQUISITES_NOT_MET.
+For clause 1, we would want to include at least one test case where prov:wasAttributedTo is bdqval:Empty, and the expected response is INTERNAL_PREREQUISITES_NOT_MET.
 For clause 2, we would want to include at least one test case where prov:wasAttributedTo conforms to the expected format for an ORCID ID, and the expected response is COMPLIANT.
 For clause 3, we would want to include at least one test case where prov:wasAttributedTo does not conform to the expected format for an ORCID ID, and the expected response is NOT_COMPLIANT.

-* A test case for clause 1 `INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;`:
+* A test case for clause 1 `INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty;`:
   * Test Label: VALIDATION_WASATTRIBUTEDTO_STANDARD
   * prov:wasAttributedTo:
   * Response.status: INTERNAL_PREREQUISITES_NOT_MET
   * Response.result:
-  * Response.comment: prov:wasAttributedTo is bdq:Empty, so its format cannot be evaluated.
+  * Response.comment: prov:wasAttributedTo is bdqval:Empty, so its format cannot be evaluated.

 * A test cases for clause 2 `COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"`:
   * Test Label: VALIDATION_WASATTRIBUTEDTO_STANDARD